- Tuesday, February 9, 2021 - Virtual Public Hearing at 9 A.M. via WebEx

 Sewer charges can be found on your water provider's bill.
 The number next to the ReWa logo on your Greenville Water bill is made up of the following two charges:

-- Base Charge - This monthly flat fee covers a portion of our fixed costs associated with operating, building and refurbishing ReWa infrastructure.
+- Base Charge - This monthly fixed charge covers a portion of our fixed costs associated with operating, building and refurbishing ReWa infrastructure.

 - Volume Charge - This charge recovers the remaining costs associated with operating, building and refurbishing ReWa infrastructure.
-We calculate this fee based on water consumption by the customer.
+This charge is calculated based on water consumption by the customer.

 - Sewer Charge - This is a wastewater or sewer charge from your sub-district.
 Wondering what sub-district you're in?
 Click here.